TeskaLabs/asab/docs/reference/logging/reference.md

 ## Structured data

 ASAB supports a structured data to be added to a log entry.
-Structured data are passed to the log message as a dictionary that has to be JSON-serializable.
+Structured data is passed to the log message as a dictionary that has to be JSON-serializable.

 !!! example